MaayanLab/clustergrammer-docs/docs/case_studies.rst

+.. _case_studies:

 Case Studies
 ------------

-Clustergrammer was build to visualize high-dimensional biological data, e.g. genome-wide expression data, but is general enough to visualize any type of high dimensional data.
+Clustergrammer was built to visualize high-dimensional biological data, e.g. genome-wide expression data, but is general enough to visualize any type of high dimensional data.